About Upper Whitewater Falls

-So naturally we continued down some 154 or so stair steps towards a lower overlook for a closer and more direct view (despite a misleading sign saying “Foothills Trail 0.1” implying it only goes there?!?).
+So naturally we continued down some 154 or so stair steps towards a lower overlook for a closer and more direct view of the Upper Whitewater Falls (despite a misleading sign saying “Foothills Trail 0.1” implying it only goes there?!?).

 All things considered, we spent about an hour here, which included the short walking distance (I believe it’s 0.5 miles round trip) plus all the photo taking and waiting our turn for the choice spots on the lower platform.